 The growing demand for traditional Chinese medicine

 Today, the WHO recognizes traditional Chinese medicine as a prominent factor in primary healthcare across nations.
-Significant study and research has also been successfully conducted into discovering the actual scientific effect Chinese medicine has on medical conditions, even to the extent of finding its relevance in treating the Ebola virus.
+Significant studies and research have also been successfully conducted into discovering the actual scientific effect Chinese medicine has on medical conditions, even to the extent of finding its relevance in treating the Ebola virus.

 However, Chinese medicine has a long way to go to achieve the status acupuncture has in the U.S. There is still a lot of skepticism regarding its scientific effectiveness, and many doctors lack knowledge of the medicine and tend to steer patients toward conventional drugs and treatments.